JWaters02/AoC-2021/README.md

 ![Day 6 Add Fish](https://github.com/JWaters02/AoC-2021/blob/52e4e7cbada8c024f19b26ff7ff90784b1c78954/BP%20Solutions/Day6-AddFish.png)
 ### Day7
 ![Day 7 Main](https://github.com/JWaters02/AoC-2021/blob/dcaceab56567af5d72b11abe93f59746877a7bcf/BP%20Solutions/Day7-Main.png)
 At first I thought I could just nick my parse input function from day 6, however I built it assuming that the numbers were all 1 digit, and since day 7 input as numbers of more than 1 digit, I could not use it.
-I know that I could modify it by 1) checking for the number of characters before the delimeter since last being split c) add those chars to a string 3) converting to an int 4) adding to the int array.
+I know that I could modify it by 1) checking for the number of characters before the delimeter since last being split 2) add those chars to a string 3) converting to an int 4) adding to the int array.
 However, I couldn't really be bothered and decided to cheat a little by writng a C++ function to do it for me.
 ![Day 7 Parse Input](https://github.com/JWaters02/AoC-2021/blob/dcaceab56567af5d72b11abe93f59746877a7bcf/BP%20Solutions/Day7-ParseInput.png)
 For my solution to work, I needed to sort the array.
 However, BP does not have a built in sort function, so I had to write my own.
 I decided to use insertion sort because although it's not the most efficient (O(n^2)), it's the easiest to write - I tried writing quick sort first but my implementation did not work and I couldn't figure out why.
 ![Day 7 Sort](https://github.com/JWaters02/AoC-2021/blob/e9388e41de65c35bdaeb3e90791de6d46540336b/BP%20Solutions/Day7-Sort.png)